LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Misc/using-liveperson-sdk-android-manual.md

 * We are using the brandID and appID which we declared in the top of this class.

-* If the initialization is a success, we will call the `openActivity` method
+* If the initialization is a success, we will call the `openActivity` method.

-* GCMRegistration is a service we will implement in order to use push notifications, we will touch on that later on in this tutorial.

 ```java
 private void  initActivityConversation() {